Goldielockz30/tech201_virtualisation/README.md

 - User friendly, fast and robust.
 - It should be easy to update. - GIT can really help us with this - version control
 - It should match the production environment as closely as possible
-- It should be the same for everyone, everywhere. * A small difference is the programs and environments can break the applications.
+- It should be the same for everyone, everywhere. * A small difference in the programs and environments can break the applications.
 - It should only support one application. * App1 requires version 1.1 - App2 needs version 1.4, this wont work, its best practice to use the same version, * App1 needs a proram and that program conflicts with another program that App2 needs.